 The deferred compensation program is administered by the Compensation Committee.
-Before they can participate, eligible employees must first receive a recommendation from our senior managers and then final approval by the Compensation Committee.
+Before eligible employees can participate, they must first receive a recommendation from our senior managers and then final approval by the Compensation Committee.
 Participants in the program may choose to defer up to 100% of their annual and long-term incentive bonuses.
 Participants may choose from a variety of investment choices in which the Company will invest their deferrals over the defined deferral period.
-Until April 1, 2009, when the Company match was suspended, the program provided that we match 20% of the annual incentive deferrals invested in a Common Stock denominated account.